JelsaTHE 2026 TRAVEL GUIDE

 Coming to Jelsa with a car

-If you are renting a car on the mainland of Croatia or driving from elsewhere in Europe, then you will need to take one of the several ferries which connect Split with the port of Stari Grad each day, which costs around €50 per vehicle.
+If you are renting a car on the mainland of Croatia or driving from elsewhere in Europe, then you will need to take one of the several ferries which connect Split with the port of Stari Grad each day, which costs around €40 for standard size cars.
 The only company that runs car ferries is Jadrolinija.
 As mentioned above, catamarans only carry passengers, not cars.
-Once you arrive in the port of Stari Grad, the drive to Jelsa is a 10-15 minute breeze.
+Once you arrive in the Stari Grad, the drive to Jelsa is a 10-15 minute breeze.

-In general, it is wise to book car ferry tickets a few days in advance, and to park your car in the waiting queue for the boat an hour early, because these spots do routinely sell out in the summer.
+In general, it is wise to book car tickets a few days in advance, and to park your car in the waiting queue for the boat an hour early, because these spots do routinely sell out in the summer.

 Coming to Jelsa by yacht or sailboat

 Jelsa has a lovely marina protected by three breakwaters, and offers water, electricity, showers, rubbish disposal, and WC facilities.
-There are 54 moorings for yachts, motor yachts, and catamarans, split between the northern and southern sides of the harbour.
+There are 54 moorings for yachts, motor yachts, and catamarans, split between the northern and southern sides of the port.

 Like other anchorages on Hvar's northern coast, this marina is susceptible to winds from the north, particularly the infamous “bura”.
 If you plan to tie up here, be sure to call ahead to check for availability and suitable weather conditions.

-What to do in Jelsa
+Things to do in Jelsa

 Beaches near Jelsa